0-1user/MDPRec/README.md

 (2) Mixture-of-Experts (MoE): A Coarse-grained Temporal MoE (CMoE) and a Fine-grained Temporal MoE (FMoE), which adaptively extract patterns at their respective temporal scales.
 (3) Period-Aware Sequence Encoder: It encodes the sequence with an emphasis on period dependencies.
 (4) Dual Dependency Interaction MoE (DMoE): It fuses the two branches to model cross-scale interactions and produces a unified user representation for next-item prediction.
+In addition, we discussed the computational complexity of **MDPRec** in document [complexity-analysis.pdf](https://github.com/0-1user/MDPRec/blob/master/complexity-analysis.pdf).
 ![Figure 1](./figure/model.png)

 <!-- <p align="left"><b>Figure&nbsp;1</b> The architecture of the MDPRec.</p> -->